 The RackConnect API is exposed via regional endpoints.
-The endpoint that you select should match the region that your Cloud Server resides in.
+Use the endpoint that matches the region where your Cloud Server resides.

-The URLs for each API operation include a version number.
-We will update this documentation as future versions of the calls are made available.
-It is important to note that this version number does not relate to the version of RackConnect that you are leveraging.
+Note: The URLs for each API operation include a version number.
+When future versions of the calls available, this article will be updated.
+It is important to note that this version number does not relate to the version of RackConnect that you are using.

-The RackConnect API authenticates all requests based on the source IP address initiating the request.
-The API endpoints are exposed ONLY on the Private (ServiceNet) network, so the Private (ServiceNet) network IP address of your cloud server will be used to determine the source of the request and respond with the appropriate information.
-API responses will be limited to information about the specific Cloud Server you are querying from only.
-It is important to note that there are hypervisor-level protections in place which prevent these IP addresses from being spoonfed, ensuring that the instance making the request to our API endpoint is, in fact, your Cloud Server.
+The RackConnect API authenticates all requests based on the source IP address that is initiating the request.
+The API endpoints are exposed only on the Private (ServiceNet) network, so the Private (ServiceNet) network IP address of your Cloud Server is used to determine the source of the request and to respond with the appropriate information.
+API responses are limited to information only about the specific Cloud Server from which you are querying.
+It is important to note that hypervisor-level protections are in place that prevent these IP addresses from being spoofed, ensuring that the instance making the request to the API endpoint is, in fact, your Cloud Server.

-Note: There is no way to query the RackConnect API from outside of your Cloud Server.
+Note: You cannot query the RackConnect API from outside of your Cloud Server.

 There is a limit of 30 requests per minute from each of your Cloud Servers.
-When you have exceeded the number of allowed requests per minute you will receive an HTTP 403 (Forbidden) response code.
+If you exceed the number of allowed requests per minute, you will receive an HTTP 403 (Forbidden) response code.
 The counter resets each minute.

 The following operations are supported by the API.
 The format query string parameter is optional on each request.
-If it is not supplied, the default response format will be used.
+If it is not supplied, the default response format is used.

 The following example uses curl to retrieve the automation status.
-Alternatively, you can use a Web Broswer to query the RackConnect API.
+Alternatively, you can use a web browser to query the RackConnect API.

 $ curl https://dfw.api.rackconnect.rackspace.com/v1/automation_status?format=text